schoenemeyer/corona_articles/README.md

 (2) Using Kalman Filter to Predict Corona Virus Spread,
 https://towardsdatascience.com/using-kalman-filter-to-predict-corona-virus-spread-72d91b74cc8
-Summary: This article presents the implementation of an online real-time Kalman filter algorithm to predict the spread of COVID19 per given region
+Summary: This article presents the implementation of an online real-time Kalman filter algorithm to predict the spread of COVID19 per given region.
+Code is available in github  https://github.com/Rank23/COVID19